 Make the necessary preliminary adjustments appropriate to the instruments used as per technical manual.

-Weight the specimen to be tested and place centrally in longitudinal in the jaws/clamps.
+Weight the specimen to be tested and place centrally in longitudinal in the jaws/clamps;

-Set the weight of specimen using knob provided on the instrument and break the fibre.
+Set the weight of specimen using knob provided on the instrument and break the fibre;

-Specimen must be break within 10 mm to 20 mm of recommended distance.
+Specimen must be break within 10 mm to 20 mm of recommended distance;

 There shall be no slippage of fibres from the jaw or clamp during the test.
 The bundle shall be break in the middle of the region of fibre.

-Note — If the specimen slips in the jaws, the test shall be discarded and new specimen shall be used for repeating the experiment.
+NOTE — If the specimen slips in the jaws, the test shall be discarded and new specimen shall be used for repeating the experiment;

-The instrument shall be operated as per the procedure given in technical manual of the instrument and the bundle strength shall be recorded accordingly.
+The instrument shall be operated as per the procedure given in technical manual of the instrument and the bundle strength shall be recorded accordingly; and